Obesity & Weight Loss Surgery: A Comprehensive Guide to Shedding Excess Pounds and Gaining Life Back

 Why It Happens

-Slipping back into old habits, snacking, and stretching your pouch over time can lead to weight gain.
+Old habits, snacking, or stretching the stomach pouch can lead to weight gain.

 How to Prevent It